quinguyen-dev/cs4341-ultimate-tic-tac-toe-ai/Proj-2-ref/README.md

 The default screen size is smaller.
 The referee now handles incorrectly formatted moves more gracefully.

+## UPDATE TO V7 09/30/2022

+The referee now creates both .go files at the end of the game, as described in canvas.

 _________________________________________________________________________

 That is all!
 Have fun playing UTTT and finding fun ways to break my code...